tcgm/fleetwright-data/spec.md

 You're not expected to actually load these at runtime or anything (although you *could*); understand them with your brain and use the information to write your app.

 - Applications SHOULD reatin components they don't understand
-    - they MAY display them as errors
+    - they MAY display them as warnings
     - they MAY guess that the component has density 1, cost 1, durability 1
     - they MAY allow the user to write-in the desnity, cost, and durability
     - they MAY attempt to find the prototype in some sort of mod database